webage003/bigbangrke/docs/developer_setup.md

 + Move to your workstation and install Big Bang Umbrella on the cluster

 ```
-#Test to see if you can connect to your cluster
+# Test to see if you can connect to your cluster

 kubectl get nodes

-#From the base of the project
+# From the base of the project

-cd examples/complete

-gpg --import examples/complete/bigbang-dev.asc

 flux install